-Nevada PARTNERS IN POLICYMAKING is an intensive and innovative national model of leadership training, designed to teach parents and self-advocates the power of advocacy and to change the way people with disabilities are supported, viewed, taught, live and work.
+Nevada PARTNERS IN POLICYMAKING, directed by the Nevada Governor's Council on Developmental Disabilities, is an intensive and innovative national model of leadership training, designed to teach parents and self-advocates the power of advocacy and to change the way people with disabilities are supported, viewed, taught, live and work.

 PARTNERS IN POLICYMAKING is all about…

 • Leadership skills and developing positive partnerships with elected officials and other individuals who make policy decisions about services that you and/or your family use.

 • Systems change—creating, working towards, and achieving a vision of shared values about people with disabilities.